douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * ŝanĝiĝi - to change, to transform
 * ŝanĝiĝo - change, transformation
 * ŝanĝo - change
+* ŝarko - shark
+* ŝarĝi - to load, to charge
 * ŝati - to like, to be fond of
 * ŝi - she
 * ŝia - her (possessive)
+* ŝika - chic
 * ŝin - her (object)
 * ŝipo - ship
 * ŝiriĝo - tear, ripping